javier-cestau/elearning/README.md

 ## What can I do?

 #### Courses

-* Create courses
+* Create courses.
-* Activate or deactivate a course, that is for allow the normal user to find the course
+* Activate or deactivate a course, that is for allow the normal user to find the course.
-* You can assign a start date, a deadline date or a deadline date for the inscriptions
+* You can assign a start date, a deadline date or a deadline date for the inscriptions.
-* Add tag to allow the user find the course easily
+* Add tag to allow the user find the course easily.
-* Add courses preferences
+* Add courses preferences.
-* Add unlimited sections
+* Add unlimited sections.
-* Create a dynamic description with tinymice editor
+* Create a dynamic description with tinymice editor.

 #### Sections

-* Create a dynamic description with tinymice editor
+* Create a dynamic description with tinymice editor.
-* Add Document attached to the sections like a complement material
+* Add Document attached to the sections like a complement material (Excel, Word, Powerpoint or PDF).
-* Add tests
+* Add tests.
-* Adding subsections
+* Adding subsections.

 #### Tests
-*	Add a start date and deadline
+*	Add a start date and deadline.
-*	Assign the minimum grade to approve the test
+*	Assign the minimum grade to approve the test.
-*	Make the test a Quiz (optional test) or required
+*	Make the test a Quiz (optional test) or required.
 *	Create a question limited to 4 types:
-	* Description
+	* Description.
-	* True or false
+	* True or false.
-	* Multiple selection
+	* Multiple selection.
-	* Simple selection
+	* Simple selection.
-* Add specific grade to each question
+* Add specific grade to each question.
-* Assign a time limit for the test
+* Assign a time limit for the test.
+* See the students grade in all test or only one.

+#### Data and others
+* See the inscription of all user in the platform
+* See all the student enroll in a course
+* See specific information about one user
+* Give them a certificate

 ## Built With